Start My Answer

 Summary: If you’ve been sued by Cavalry SPV, you can settle the debt at any stage of the debt lawsuit process.
 To settle a debt with Cavalry SPV, you should respond to your pending lawsuit with an Answer, determine how much you can pay off in a lump-sum, send a settlement offer, and get the settlement agreement in writing.
 SoloSettle can help you settle your debt with Cavalry SPV for less.

-Are you being harassed by a company known as Cavalry SPV?
+Are you getting calls from a company known as Cavalry SPV?
 Are you clueless about who this company is or how it got your information?
 If so, you’re not alone.

 Cavalry SPV is one of the nation’s largest debt purchasers in the United States.
 They regularly purchase old obligations from large banks and creditors, including Wells Fargo and CitiBank.